The Macra Terror

 Me: He looks magnificent.

-Me: This is an incredibly iconic title sequence.
+Me: It’s an iconic title sequence.

 Sue: Shame about the font.